nexconnectio/pynnex/docs/api.md

 ```

 ### `@nx_slot`
 Marks a method as a slot.
 Slots can be synchronous or asynchronous methods.
-Pynnex automatically handles cross-thread invocation—**but only if there is a running event loop**.
+PynneX automatically handles cross-thread invocation—**but only if there is a running event loop**.

 **Usage:**